calebsmith/automaton/README.md

 The data file is of the following format::

-    toroidal flag (0 for non-toroidal, 1 for toroidal) microseconds of wait time between generations
     width
     heigth
     zeros and ones for living and dead cells.
 Each line should be as wide as